 ECE 187 Cooking Experiences for Young Children, 1 Cr.
-Explores cooking with young children to help them learn languageandliteracy,math,science,cooperation,andhealthy eating habits.
+Explores cooking with young children to help them learn language and literacy, math, science, cooperation, and healthy eating habits.
 Introduces ways to create and share cooking experiences with young children in a way that maximizes child participation and developmental opportunities and minimizes the potential for chaos.
 Audit available.

 ECE 188 Block Play and Woodworking for Young Children, 1 Cr.
 Explores the many benefits, barriers and role of block play and wood working experiences for young children.
-Emphasis on design, implementation, evaluation and solutionstopossiblebarriers and issues for children of varying ages (2 years to school age) and abilities.
+Emphasis on design, implementation, evaluation and solutions to possible barriers and issues for children of varying ages (2 years to school age) and abilities.
 Audit available.
 ECE 200 Professionalism & Advocacy, 3 Cr.
 Examines the characteristics of early childhood education as a profession, including key competencies, roles and responsibilities, current issues and trends.
 Focuses on use of the NAEYC Code of Ethics to guide daily practices and decision-making.
 Prepares students to become advocates for children, families, self and the profession.
-Prerequisites: RD 90, WR 90 or equivalent placement test scores; ECE 120.
+Prerequisite: placement into IRW 115 or WR 115; ECE 120.
 Audit available.

 ECE 221 Observation, Documentation & Assessment, 3 Cr.
 Examines techniques for observing and recording behavior and keeping records as used in the care and education of children birth to age eight.
 Focuses on observation and guidance techniques for children and groups of children in addressing challenging behaviors and issues in early childhood environments, families and their community.
 Covers the teacher's role and caregiver's role in using observation to promote development, including self-development.
-Prerequisites: RD 90, WR 90 or equivalent placement test scores.
+Prerequisite: placement into IRW 115 or WR 115.
 Recommended prerequisite/concurrent: ECE 130B, ECE 134.
 Audit available.

 ECE 222 Resilience & Wellness for Educators, 3 Cr.
 Supports educators' ability to positively adapt in the face of adverse circumstances by teaching positive skills, strategies, and routines that enable them to live happy, fulfilling, and successful lives while enhancing their love of the profession.
 Covers the identification, justification, and application of resilience and wellness practices necessary to become an effective educator of young children.
-Prerequisites: RD 90 and WR 90 or equivalent placement test scores.
+Prerequisites: placement into IRW 115 or WR 115.
 Audit available.

 ECE 223 Supporting Dual Language Learners: Birth to Age 8, 3 Cr.
 Focuses on the language development of children who are dual language learners (DLLs), ages birth-to-eight years, with attention on all children developing oral and written language abilities in their home language(s) and in English.
 Connects assessment and instruction in order to identify effective instructional techniques and strategies that promote early language and literacy learning for the DLL child.
 Emphasizes family and community connections in the fostering of language and literacy learning.
-Prerequisite/concurrent: RD 115, WR 115 or equivalent placement test scores.
+Prerequisite/concurrent: IRW 115 or WR 115 or equivalent placement.
 Audit available.

-ECE 232 S.T.E.A.M.: Birth to Age 8, 3 Cr.
+ECE232S.T.E.A.M.: Birth to Age 8, 3Cr.
 Develops the knowledge and skills necessary for creating inclusive environments and curricular activities.
 Provides training in the use of observation and assessment to scaffold young children's understanding of science, technology, engineering, art, and mathematics.
 Emphasizes using a variety of tools and methods to support, document, and extend children's learning.
-Prerequisites: RD 115, WR 115 or equivalent placement test scores.
+Prerequisite: IRW 115 or WR 115 or equivalent placement.
 Audit available.

 ECE 234 Inclusion of Children with Special Needs, 3 Cr.
 Examines history and laws related to special education in the United States.
 Covers disabilities and delays for children ages birth to eight, screening and assessment tools, the IFSP and IEP process, and advocating with families to access necessary special education services.
-Explores strategies for creating inclusive early learning environments.
-Prerequisite/concurrent: RD 115, WR 115 or equivalent placement test scores.
+Explores strategies for creating inclusiveearlylearningenvironments.Prerequisite/concurrent: IRW 115 or WR 115 or equivalent placement.
 Audit available.